-Post-Secondary Placement after Pre-Apprenticeship Completion (where applicable) Funded pre-apprenticeship programs will be expected to provide narrative on the connection between the pre-apprenticeship program and specific post-secondary programs for which the participants will be prepared to enter of completion.
+Post-Secondary Placement after Pre-Apprenticeship Completion (where applicable) Funded pre-apprenticeship programs will be expected to provide a narrative on the connection between the pre-apprenticeship program and specific post-secondary programs for which the participants will be prepared to enter of completion.
 This includes, but is not limited to: programs of study, partnerships with post-secondary institutions, and any established college credit articulation agreements between the pre-apprenticeship program and the partner institution.
+Additional weight will be given to applications that include co-enrollment of individuals who lack a secondary school credential in adult basic skills education in concert with a pre-apprenticeship together with post-secondary coursework in compliance with the Ability to Benefit provision of HEA Title IV, in order to leverage federal financial aid funding for which these individuals are eligible.